philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 local conditions and the analysis of isotopic variability in daily precipitation.
 Rasters enable the projection of predictive relationships between air mass conditions and isotopic composition into unmeasured locales.
-Comparing isotope maps, isoscapes, with field measurements from similar locations or broader regions can also highlight how well isotopic variability is explained by air mass conditions.
+Comparing isotope maps, or isoscapes, with field measurements from similar locations or broader regions can also highlight how well isotopic variability is explained by air mass conditions.